 We had a number of early indicators including:

-- and of course 1,000% growth in bookings over the first 4 quarters.
+1,000% growth in bookings over the first 4 quarters

 All great indicators, but what really told me we had made a difference was when the language changed.
 SDRs spoke to customers differently on the phone.
 Sales athletes focused on business issues for our customers during opportunity coaching sessions and QBRs.
 Forecast calls focused on MEDDICC scores and business outcomes for our customers.
 We were using an entirely new vocabulary across all dimensions of our business on a global scale.
 That’s when I knew we had something truly special.